What is keyword mapping?

 Why is keyword mapping important?

 - It avoids duplicate content.
 If you’re consistently publishing content and writing blog posts it’s very easy to forget what you wrote a year ago or even just a couple of months ago.
-The likeliness of creating new content based on searcher intend and themes that were already created is high.
-However, with a proper mapping document in place you can identify very relevant or very similar piece of content.
-A lot of times you know instead of creating this new piece of content with new ideas it may be better suited to go back and update an old piece of content on similar theme and make it more of an authoritative piece of content.
+The likelihood of creating new content based on searcher intent and themes that were already created is high.
+However, with a proper mapping document in place, you can identify very relevant or very similar pieces of content.
+A lot of times you know instead of creating this new piece of content with new ideas it may be better suited to go back and update an old piece of content on a similar theme and make it more of an authoritative piece of content.

 What considerations should be taken into account while actually mapping keywords to our website structure?

 - The searcher intent behind the keyword and the search query

 It used to be very common practice to find very similar keywords mapped to very different pages on a website.
 For example, say a decade ago or even half a decade ago it wasn’t uncommon to see a keyword like “Delhi interior designers” mapped to the home page and then a keyword like “interior designers Delhi” mapped to completely different pages like a services page or an about page.
 The content here is sort of focused on keywords instead of searcher intent.
 This leads to duplicate content or thin content and just overall content is created focusing on the search engines instead of the user experience.
 Today the best practice followed by most SEOs is mapping keywords as groups based on the searcher intent.
 Think about the intent behind the whole group of keywords and map that whole group together to a specific page.